nichoth/ssc-server/README.md

 ## what is this?

-This is a server/social-network for hosting images. `ssc-server` because it is based on `ssb`, and the lower-level library [ssc](https://github.com/nichoth/ssc).
+This is a server/social-network for hosting images. `ssc-server` because it is based on `ssb`, and c comes after b in the alphabet. `ssc` stands for nothing.

 This uses a 'federated' server model, which means that anyone can host a server that participates in the network.
 SSB was an experiment with database replication and with using a merkle-dag in a more general and replicable way.
 As such, some issues around p2p nerworking were never addressed.
 Like for example every peer in the network is a 'full' peer, or 'thick' style client.
 This means that every peer stores the full merkle-list for everyone that the peer is following.
 So when a new peer joins the network and follows some people, there is a long waiting time while the database downloads and indexes *all the messages* from peers that you follow.
 Also your client machine must have enough storage space for everything.
 And it is a direct one to one relationship of users:machine.
 There's no using the same account on your laptop and phone.